josephp27/ReduxAL/README.md

 ## How it works
-ALRedux takes a small screenshot whenever a gun swap is signaled (scroll wheel event) or whenever a gun is picked up (e pressed).
+ReduxAL takes a small screenshot whenever a gun swap is signaled (scroll wheel event) or whenever a gun is picked up (e pressed).
 This image is compared against a database of images using mean squared error.
 If a gun is detected, and the gun is fired using the mouse left click, the corresponding recoil reduction settings from [gun_settings.py](https://github.com/josephp27/ApexLegendsGunRecoilReducer/blob/master/guns/gun_settings/gun_settings.py) will be used to reduce recoil.

 ## Adding your own custom recoil reduction settings
 These can be added into the gun_settings.py, listed above, and loaded into [pulldown.py](https://github.com/josephp27/ApexLegendsGunRecoilReducer/blob/master/mouse_events/pull_down.py)